Harryyadav/slate/source/includes/integrations.md

 }
 ```

-Will return a list of all ALM integrations associated with the project having id "project_id".
+Returns a list of all ALM integrations associated with the project having id "project_id".

 **`GET /api/v2/projects/{project_id}/integrations/alm/`**